Information for Subjects, Undergraduate Students and Graduate Students

 Participants will complete a variety of pencil-and-paper tasks as well as computerized tasks (no prior computer experience is necessary).
 You must have at least a 10th grade education and be fluent in English to participate.
 Each study takes one to four hours to complete.
 Studies typically pay between $10 and $25 an hour.
 For more information, please call (781) 736-3353 or e-mail Hunter Johndro at firstname.lastname@example.org.

 We are looking for participants ages 18 to 35 for a study on socioemotional memory (such as remembering whether a person's behavior is positive or negative).
 We would schedule you for a session for 2.5 hours, and you would be in the scanner for around one hour.
 The study pays $65, and we would validate parking or reimburse public transportation costs.
 If you're interested, we will send you a health-screening form to assess eligibility.
 Please e-mail our lab at hunterjohndro [at] brandeis [dot] edu for further questions. fMRI studies take place at the Harvard Center for Brain Science, which is accessible by the MBTA via stops at Harvard or Porter Square.

 Join Our Lab

 Are you interested in pursuing your undergraduate or graduate degree in psychology?
 Do you think Brandeis is the place for you?
 Although our lab is currently filled with hard-working students, we are always happy to hear from potential new lab members.
 Joining the lab is both a serious commitment as well as a rewarding opportunity to strengthen your research skills, work with subjects and have some fun on the side on group outings.

-If you are interested in applying to be one of our undergraduate research assistants, please fill out this application and email it to our lab manager, John Ksander, at firstname.lastname@example.org.
-We are now accepting applications for the Fall of 2014.
+If you are interested in applying to be one of our undergraduate research assistants, please fill out this application and email it to our lab manager, Hunter Johndro, at email@example.com.
+We are now accepting applications for the Fall of 2015.
 We look forward to hearing from you!